johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. NOTE: Some existing user agents interpret two-digit years differently.

-5. Abort these steps and fail to parse the cookie-date if:
+5. If one of the following is true:

     * at least one of the found-day-of-month, found-month, found-year, or found-time flags is not set,

     * the day-of-month-value is less than 1 or greater than 31,

     * the year-value is less than 1601,

     * the hour-value is greater than 23,

     * the minute-value is greater than 59, or

-    *  the second-value is greater than 59.
+    * the second-value is greater than 59,

+   then return failure.

    (Note that leap seconds cannot be represented in this syntax.)

 6. Let the parsed-cookie-date be the date whose day-of-month, month, year, hour, minute, and second (in UTC) are the